ubaumann/naf_workshop_NUTS/docs/index.md

 Definitely, it is appriciated to consider how you can apply the learned material to your specific use case.
 However, time is limited, and the proctor cannot focus on each idea in detail.

 ### 8. Lab access?
-You can run your own lab on your computer or connect to your lab.
-The internet is shared to all attendees and therefore graphical transmissions are not recommended.
+You can set up and run your own lab on your computer or connect to an external lab.
+However, keep in mind that internet bandwidth is shared among all attendees.
+Graphical transmissions, such as remote desktop sessions or video streaming, are discouraged as they consume excessive bandwidth.
+For the best performance, use SSH-based access whenever possible.

 ---